Deep operations: getIn and setIn

 // => Unknown

-for the case where the value is not present, consisting of an array with two items: the default value, and the path item that applies for the inner type.
+Notice that the path items are strings for regular fields and numbers for `M.List`.
+There is another dedicated way for `M.Maybe` for the case where the value is not present, consisting of an array with two items: the default value, and the path item that applies for the inner type.

-This is equivalent to the getIn
+This is equivalent to the `getIn` method above

 ownerOfUnnamedPet